-And then there are those "soft" adventures...
+There's solo mountain free-climbing, hang-gliding, bull-fighting and croc-wrasslin'.
+And then there are those "soft" or so-called "luxury" adventures...

-The trouble with canoe tripping, ( if there is one ) is that the best times to see wildlife are early in the morning and late in the evening.
+One trouble with canoe tripping, ( if there even is one ) is that the best times to see wildlife are early in the morning and late in the evening.
 This coincides perfectly with breaking camp and setting up camp!
 In other words, at the very times wildlife is most likely to be on the river you are clattering around breaking camp, having a second cup of coffee.
 And later, at sundown, when you pull in to shore to make camp, you've just missed the second best time to watch that moose wading in the river.
-This explains why a lot of paddlers are disappointed in the shortage of wildlife sightings.
+This explains why some paddlers are disappointed in the shortage of wildlife sightings.
 The heavy forest conceals resting wildlife and paddlers are hanging around in camp when critters stroll down to the river for a drink in the evening.

 Ahhhhh what to do?
 Whatever shall we do?